 STEAM Craft Education

-Our team aims to help democratize education and teach important 21st Century skills to children using what they love best… games!
+Our team are passionate about democratizing education and teaching important 21st Century skills to children using what they love best… games!

-Designed in collaboration with leading educators, STEAM Craft teaches critical future job skills like coding, robotics and innovation through a flexible, scalable game-based learning platform.
+Designed in collaboration with leading educators, our pilot game Planeteers teaches critical future job skills like coding, robotics and innovation through a flexible, scalable 3D game-based learning platform – STEAM Craft.

 TEACHING STEAM SKILLS

 STEAM Craft presents educators with a powerful, innovative alternative platform to facilitate the development of STEAM (Science, Technology, Engineering, the Arts, Mathematics) concepts and skills in children.
 It provides an immersive, game based sandbox environment that provides children with the opportunity to engage in active, inquiry-based learning involving technological skills.
 Through a series of quests and open ended exploration, children learn how to invent, design and create while developing critical skills such as collaboration, problem solving, computational thinking and design thinking.
 Learning can be personalised, providing children with the opportunity to design simple solutions to basic problems through to complex solutions to complex problems.
 What is so exciting for educators, is the enormous potential for the learning within STEAMCraft to extend beyond the game to the broader learning context.
 The possibilities are unlimited.

 STEAM Craft is an inspiring initiative designed to enthuse and engage young students in STEAM (Science,